How to Design Wellness Programs That Are Successful in 2023

-It is important that the team leaders be creative, enthusiastic, and committed to the program.
-The team leaders do not have to be the most active and healthy staff members; it is more important that they have the skills to help motivate their team members to success.
+It is important that the team leaders be creative, enthusiastic, and committed to the wellness program.
+The team leaders do not have to be the most active and healthy staff members; it is more important that they have the skills to help motivate their team members to be successful.

 Assess the Worksite Health Culture

 The purpose of completing a health culture audit is to identify the cultural supports for good health and areas that might need improvement.
 A health culture audit will be a good starting point for your wellness initiative and will guide the actions of your wellness committee.